airshipcloud/zephyr/README.md

 ```

-## Interacting with Data
+## DATA API OVERVIEW

-When the CloudStore component is started, it starts two services:
+When Zephyr starts, it runs two data services:

-1. CloudStore API
+1. Data API
-2. CloudStore Token Service
+2. Token Service

-The API provides RESTful access to data.
+The Data API provides RESTful access to data.
 The Token Service allows for the creation and deletion of access tokens.
 For security reasons, the Token Service listens on a different port and (optionally) network interface.

 **Add Auth Token**

-An auth token is required to access data in the CloudStore.
+An auth token is required to access data.

 ```bash
 curl --request PUT --header "Content-Type: application/json" --data "{\"\":\"rw\"}" --verbose http://127.0.0.1:10004/tokens/SECRET